 Swimming pool closures put children ‘at risk of drowning’

-A study found around 500 swimming pools have closed since 2010, with half of those in the past five years.

-Young people are being left at risk of drowning because of the “terrifying” closure of swimming pools over the past decade, a union has warned.
+Young people are facing a "terrifying" increased risk of drowning due to the widespread closure of public swimming pools across the UK, a union has warned.

-The GMB union said its research backed up a study which showed that since 2010, 500 public swimming pools have closed, with almost half shutting in the last five years.
+The GMB union stated its research supports a study revealing that 500 public swimming pools have shut their doors since 2010.
+Nearly half of these closures have occurred in just the last five years.

-The GMB said council-owned swimming pools had closed across the UK, including in London, the West Midlands, South West, Wales, South East, Yorkshire, Scotland, North East and the Midlands.
+Council-owned facilities have been particularly affected, with closures reported across London, the West Midlands, South West, Wales, South East, Yorkshire, Scotland, the North East, and the Midlands.

 Kevin Brandstatter, GMB national officer, said: “The Conservatives’ grim legacy of austerity has left brutal scars right across society.